evanx/jsbin/hydratePromises/readme.md

 Sure, there's Flux, Relay/GraphQL and what have you.

-But as an exercise, or for a quick demo, how about a concise opininated means of hydrating our component's state?
+But as an exercise, or for a quick demo, how about a concise opinionated means of hydrating our component's state?

 So we introduce a mixin for a `hydrateFromPromises` utility function which we can use as follows: